masifrazzaq/test/README.md

 ## 1.1 Core Implementation

-The main project developed is Java based exploiting Bridge and Singleton Design Patterns in Maven project.
+HLCA is java based project developed by exploiting structural Bridge and creational Singleton Design Patterns in Maven project.
+This made HLCA system independent and can be plugged played with Mining Minds platform.

 ## Intent & Applicability for Bridge Design Pattern
 In the Bridge design pattern we decouple an abstraction from its implementation so that the two can vary independently.